 The John Muir Wilderness sits in the heart of the Sierra Nevada, sandwiched between Yosemite National Park and Kings Canyon National Park.
 John Muir called these spectacular mountains the “range of light” for their sparkling white granite, glacial blue lakes, lush green meadows, and earthy evergreen forests.
 You'll be right in the thick of it.

 Our service project will focus on some much-needed trail work on a favored hiking trail, Mono Creek Trail.
 We'll hike in ~8 miles with 1,000' elevation gain, set up a base camp and prepare for a week of fulfilling work.
-There is a decent chance we can snag a water taxi ride to take some miles off of our hike Our volunteer group will be rerouting a section of the Mono Creek Trail out of a meadow.
-In a preventative measure, our group will also install water bars and drainage dips to improve drainage in the area and get water off the trail.
+Our volunteer group will be rerouting a section of the Mono Creek Trail out of a meadow.
+In a preventative measure, our group will also install water bars and drainage dips to improve drainage in the area and get water off the trail. *Please note: this 8 mile backpack in and project are dependent on volunteers being able to use the ferry to cut 5 miles off the 13.5 mile hike in.
+If the ferry is unavailable the work project and camping location may change to keep the backpack manageable.
 Participants will have the opportunity for day hiking into the lake basins that are north and south of the Mono Creek drainage.

 This project is rated as a challenging project.

-Check out more photos from our 2013 High Sierras project in our gallery.
+Check out more photos from our previous Sierra National Forest projects in our gallery.

 Trail work and installing drainage features.

 Challenging : 8 mi. backpack with 1,000' elevation gain.
 Digging, bending, lifting, hauling.
 Pack animal supported